Skull Rock in Joshua Tree National Park

 Where is Joshua Tree National Park located?

 Joshua Tree National Park is in southern California, about 130 miles or two and half hours from Los Angeles.
-It’s about 160 and three hours from San Diego and a little less than a 4 hour drive from Las Vegas.
+It’s about 160 miles and three hours from San Diego and a little less than a 4 hour drive from Las Vegas.

 Where to stay in Joshua Tree National Park?